Chinese Culture And Entertainment Group Yuewen Expands Global Reach Through IP Awards

-data-text="Chinese Culture and Entertainment Group Yuewen Expands Global Reach Through IP Awards" data-link=" Culture and Entertainment Group Yuewen Expands Global Reach Through IP Awards" class="whatsapp">Shar BEIJING, CHINA - Media OutReach Newswire - 6 February 2024 - On February 5th, the highly anticipated Yuewen Global IP Awards, which was grandly held in Singapore, made its debut broadcast on Tencent Video.
+(MENAFN- GlobeNewsWire - Nasdaq) Beijing, China, Feb.
+06, 2024 (GLOBE NEWSWIRE) -- On February 5th, the highly anticipated Yuewen Global IP Awards, which was grandly held in Singapore, made its debut broadcast on Tencent Video.
 This marked a significant milestone for the prestigious awards ceremony as it expanded its reach beyond national borders, reflecting its ambition to establish a global presence.

-Chinese Culture and Entertainment Group Yuewen Expands Global Reach Through IP Awards

 Yuewen, Chinese Culture and Entertainment Group, mainly develops intellectual property (IP) based on online literature.
 It is known for trailblazing a pay-to-read model in China's online literature industry, which has made it one of the most popular choices for authors looking to earn a living from online fiction.
 It has over 200 million monthly active users in all platforms.